-This year the MOMR is hosting the annual malaria research conference in collaboration with the South African National Department of Health and the SADC Secretariat from the 7-9 November 2017 in Johannesburg.
-This initiative of the MOMR creates a platform for scientists and emerging scientists to showcase their work.
-This year the scope of the conference will be broadened to include the 16 SADC countries as the meeting coincides with the SADC Malaria Week.
+This year the OMR is co-hosting the annual malaria research conference with the University of Pretoria Institute for Sustainable Malaria Control in collaboration with the South African National Department of Health from the 30 July - 1 August 2019 in Pretoria.
+This initiative of the OMR creates a platform for experienced and emerging scientists to showcase their work.

 During this event we aim to report on the progress that has been made towards achieving the National Department of Health’s goal of eliminating malaria by 2023.
 A number of countries, including South Africa, have now embarked on a malaria elimination agenda since the transmission of the disease has been drastically reduced, especially in the southern African region.

 Of the 16 SADC countries, eight are targeting elimination by 2025.
 Cross border malaria which is one of the thematic areas of the conference, poses a serious threat to South Africa’s elimination efforts.
 Therefore efforts to enhance cross border collaboration is vital and also contributes to a greater body of knowledge and research.
 Hence, the meeting provides an opportunity for scientists to share their research findings with colleagues from the region as well as the wider malaria research community.
 To highlight this the meeting is themed "Cooperation for Elimination" with both scientific sessions and posters dedicated to this topic.